askorama/orama-plugin-strapi/README.md

 - Paste your newly created `indexId`.
 - Select a Content Type.
 - (Optional) Specify the related records to include.
+- Configure your document schema and your searchable properties.
 - Select the Update Settings option:
   - **Live updates** will update your index as soon as any content is created, updated or deleted.
   - **Scheduled job** will automatically update your index at a defined frequency: every 30 minutes, hourly, daily,